 You can avoid rheumatic heart disease only through the prevention of rheumatic fever.
 You or your child should take proper antibiotics when you feel any symptoms of streptococcal infection.
 Finally, you should know that rheumatic heart disease is dangerous in pregnant women due to a lack of blood supply.

-Now, let’s see this disease in more detail and answer the following questions:
+Now, let’s discuss this disease in more detail and answer the following questions:

 - What causes this disease, and who is at risk?